Animadversio/Animadversio.github.io/_academic_notes/Semantics-Vision-Task.md

 **Basic Thoughts**

-* Moving a fixed box across image,
+* Moving a fixed box across image, compute the HoG descriptors
 * Use a binary detector to say if it's a human
   * In their case, do HoG on non-overlapping patches in the box,
   * Use SVM / perceptron like linear classifier to say if it's human.

 **Practise**

-*

-* Note the binary detector could be applied by convolution the feature tensor for all overlapping patch.
+* *Note* the binary detector could be applied by convolution the feature tensor for all overlapping patch.
 (Here its HoG vector.)
+* They add local contrastive normalization, normalize a feature by its surround

 **Comments**

-* It's in its essense 1 layer convolutional NN, huge kernel and hand crafted HoG feature descriptor.
+* It's in its essence 1 layer convolutional NN, huge kernel and hand crafted HoG feature descriptor!
+* Only classifier is learned, feature extraction is fixed.
+  * Thus it's data efficient actually!
 * Current CNN is using the Conv Layers to do feature extraction.

 **Limitation**

-* This is a single template for an object, doesn't tolerate deformmed spatial structure.
+* This is a single template for an object, doesn't tolerate deformed spatial structure.
-  * Note this works for pedestrain and face, as pedestrain and face usually has fixed spatial structure.
+  * Note this works for pedestrian and face, as pedestrian and face usually has fixed spatial structure.

 ## Deformable Parts Model

-> SOTA for a while, inspired modern CNN
+> SOTA for a while, inspired modern CNN pooling layer.

 2010 PAMI Felzenszwalb, Object detection with Discriminatively Trained Part Based Model